by Scott Blackburn

 It was better than a year before I stopped by Cook’s again.
 I avoided it.
 Some days I took the long way home from work down I-85 just so I wouldn’t have to pass by it.

 Eventually, I did pull into Cook’s one afternoon for an oil change.
 It wasn’t something I’d planned; I just went.
 And things were different at Cook’s; it was quiet inside.
-Baldy and John Deere was there.
+Baldy and John Deere were there.
 They looked the same as they always had—maybe a little older—and they still said hello, but they didn’t say it the same way they used to.

 The old bus seat where Kenny used to sit was empty save for a newspaper that was neatly folded.
 I slid the paper over and sat on the cracked, blue vinyl.
 The seat was hard, and the rips and tears in it scratched against my back.
 Baldy and John Deere squirmed in their chairs and they watched me.

 I picked up the newspaper and opened it to the sports page.
 The North Carolina Tar Heels had won a basketball game the night before.
-They’d beaten the Virginia Cavaliers by seven; I’d watched the game at a a bar with friends.
+They’d beaten the Virginia Cavaliers by seven; I’d watched the game at at a bar with friends.
 On page C4 there was a picture of a basketball player going in for a lay-up, a box score to the left of the picture.
 On the opposite page was an ad for a two-liter Cheerwine: Buy one, get one free.

 “Know what I heard?”
 Baldy said.
 My mind left the words on the page and the pictures of basketball players and soda bottles.
 “I heard them Tar Heels ain’t nothing but a bunch of cheats.”